latracal/grigora/readme.md

 ### Customization

-Colors: Change color styling according to your preferences.
+1. Colors: Change color styling according to your preferences.
 From header to footer, everything's color can be changed.
-Typography: Select from 800+ font families and give your website a unique look.
+2. Typography: Select from 800+ font families and give your website a unique look.
-Layouts: Whether it be a blog page, single post, header, or footer, everything's layout can be changed.
+3. Layouts: Whether it be a blog page, single post, header, or footer, everything's layout can be changed.

+More advanced options are available in [Grigora Pro](https://wpgrigora.com/pro/).

 ### SEO Features